Chapter 28 - Another Surprise

 "I never dreamed I'd have a twenty-one year old daughter, but I can't say how proud I am, we both are, of the brilliant young woman we raised, even if we didn't realize we were raising a brilliant young woman at the time."

 Wow!
 Suddenly I was a woman and rich.
-Twenty-seven thousand may not sound like a fortune today, but in 1971 the median income was less that ten thousand.
+Twenty-seven thousand may not sound like a fortune today, but in 1971 the median income was less than ten thousand.
 After that brunch I was as perky as Julie.
 It lasted until Monday morning, when we reported for our summer internships.

 Chapter 29 - Working Girls